 A regulatory taking occurs when the locality or state passes a regulation that effectively prevents you from using your land as you would.
 For example, if you run a dairy farm and the locality suddenly prohibits keeping livestock in your area, you would lose your right to use your land for your business and would lose substantial income and possibly your entire livelihood.
 Regulatory takings often involve changes to zoning and land use laws and it can be difficult to prove that a taking truly occurred and that you deserve just compensation.
 Having the right attorney is critical in these cases – and in any type of eminent domain case, for that matter.

 Regardless of the type of taking involved, property owners deserve to get the compensation to which they are entitled under the law.
 The best way to make sure your rights are protected and that you aren’t an unreasonably low offer for your property is to retain an experienced eminent domain lawyer as soon as you can.
-To schedule a free case evaluation with of our lawyers, call Sever Storey today at 888-318-3761 or send us an email through our online contact form.
+To schedule a free case evaluation with of our lawyers, call Sever Walker Padgitt today at 888-318-3761 or send us an email through our online contact form.